Wireless Duress Alarm Systems: What to Know Before You Buy

 What Separates a Reliable Wireless System from a Commodity One?

-Five markers separate reliable systems from commodity ones in a hospital setting.
+Five markers separate reliable systems from commodity ones.

 Self-healing signal paths.
-In a mesh network, if one beacon fails, surrounding beacons reroute the signal automatically.
+In a mesh network, if one beacon fails, surrounding beacons reroute the signal.
 No single point of coverage failure.
 A hub-and-spoke design loses coverage when the hub goes down.

 Battery-powered location infrastructure.
-Beacons running on multi-year batteries don't need electrical outlets or wall power.
-That eliminates installation cost and removes the vulnerability of losing location accuracy during a power outage.
+Beacons running on multi-year batteries don't need electrical outlets.
+That eliminates installation cost and removes the vulnerability of a wall-powered sensor that can be unplugged or lose power during an outage.

 Activation-only location.
-The system captures staff location only when the button is pressed.
-No continuous tracking throughout the shift.
-Staff who feel monitored stop wearing the device.
+You can't track your staff continuously and expect them to keep wearing the device.
+The system should capture location only when the button is pressed.
 Activation-only design sustains the adoption rates that make the system work.

 Deliberate activation design.
-Single-press buttons are a common source of false alarms, triggered by bumps, snags, and accidental contact [1].
-Multi-press or hold-to-activate designs produce measurably lower false alarm rates.
+Single-press buttons are a common source of false alarms [1].
+Multi-press or hold-to-activate designs produce measurably lower rates.
+Every false alarm trains responders to stop trusting the system.
 The duress badges guide covers activation methods in detail.

 Multi-responder alert routing.
 The alert goes to multiple devices at once.
-No single console is the only way the alert gets seen.
 If one responder misses it, others still receive it.
+Single-console routing is a single point of failure.

 Our wireless duress system runs on an independent BLE mesh.
 No Wi-Fi dependency, no continuous tracking, no construction required.